EdAlegrid/array-gpio/README.md

 # array-gpio

-**array-gpio** is a low-level javascript library for Raspberry Pi using direct register control.
+**array-gpio** is a low-level javascript library for Raspberry Pi using a direct register control.

 It maps the ARM peripheral registers in memory using */dev/mem* for PWM, I2C, SPI and */dev/gpiomem* for GPIO control.